Peng-Fei-Sun/CPES/README.md

 ## Step3: Train and Evaluate the Model

-Train and evaluate the CPES model:
+Train and evaluate the CCSNet model:

 ```bash
 python train.py